aykk/aykk/README.md

 studied computer science at virginia tech (co 2026)

-interested in ai/ml, design, and blockchain/web3 stuff
+all thing ai/ml, design, and blockchain/web3

 addicted to tetris